Keynote Speaker: Caio F. Miguel, Ph.D., BCBA-D

 Presidential Address: Kathleen Penland

 Kathleen is the Clinical Educator for BAYADA’s Behavioral Health Division in Hawai’i.
 She holds a Master’s in Special Education and completed post-graduate education in applied behavior analysis (ABA) at Penn State.
 Kathleen is a Licensed and Board Certified Behavior Analyst (BCBA) specializing in treatment of autism and developmental disabilities.
-She has a passion for parent and community training in ABA.
+She has a passion for parent and community training in ABA as well as supervision of trainees pursuing Certification.
 Kathleen has served on the board and committees of the Hawai’i Association for Behavior Analysis (HABA) since 2015.

 In order to practice behavior analysis in Hawaii, you MUST be licensed.
 Instructions are listed on the application and include two different options for verification of certification from the BACB / DCCA Website: Behavior Analyst licensing program.
 As your state ABAI chapter, we are committed to providing our members with information pertinent to our practice here in Hawai’i.
 If you are not already a member for 2018 and would like to support our work here please consider joining HABA, anyone with an interest can be a member!